 Step 3: Develop and implement the proposed management plan.
 After considering all of your options, it is time to develop and implement your management plan.
 Ideally, you will incorporate multiple control methods into this plan for reasons listed at the beginning of this section.
-One example of an IPM plan to control a field heavily infested with gophers if you are planning on replanting the next year would be to first deep-rip the field after the last cutting.
+One example of an IPM plan to control a heavily infested field if you are planning on replanting the next year would be to first deep-rip the field after the last cutting.
 You could then proceed with trapping to eliminate all gophers that survived the ripping process.
 With trapping, as with most all control measures, there will always be a small segment of the population that is trap shy.
 For those gophers that you do not capture with traps (i.e., trap shy), you could fumigate with aluminum phosphide.
-This approach would only be useful if you were replanting the field.
+This approach would minimize pesticide use, while hopefully providing efficient control.
+Obviously, this approach would only be useful if you were replanting the field.
 If you were not planning on replanting, you might decide to use 1.8% strychnine bait applied via a burrow builder to reduce gopher populations.
 This approach will allow you to treat a large area relatively quickly.
-However, it alone may not result in sufficiently lower numbers of gophers.
-Therefore, after reducing gopher populations with the burrow builder, you could then target remaining active burrow systems with trapping or aluminum phosphide to further reduce these populations.
+However, it alone may not result in high enough efficacy.
+Therefore, after reducing gopher populations with the burrow builder, you could then target remaining active burrow systems with trapping or aluminum phosphide to further reduce gopher populations.
 Keep in mind that with large gopher populations, multiple applications of trapping, fumigation, and baiting may be needed to eliminate an acceptable percentage (at least 70%) of the population.
 These are only two of many potential combinations of control techniques that could be incorporated into an IPM plan.
 Each grower will have a unique set of circumstances that will influence what is best for them.

 Step 4: Monitor fields.
 This is a very important step to consider but is one that is often overlooked.
-First off, you must monitor gopher and vole activity to determine how effective you were at reducing these populations.
+First off, you must monitor gopher activity to determine how effective you were at reducing the gopher population.
 If you did not achieve the desired level of control, then you will need to retreat.
 Additionally, if control levels were substantially lower than what you expected, you should take time to contemplate why so that you do not repeat the same results after the next round of treatments.
 For example, perhaps you treated a field with aluminum phosphide, but achieved only 25% control.
 This is much lower than would be expected.
-One explanation would be that soil moisture was too low.
-If you think this might be the case, do not retreat gopher or vole tunnels with aluminum phosphide until you have higher soil moisture.
+One explanation would be that soil moisture was to low.
+If you think this might be the case, do not retreat gopher tunnels with aluminum phosphide until you have higher soil moisture.
 The specific level of control that you are targeting is up to you, but it is typically recommended that you shoot for a minimum of 70% control, and closer to 90% is much better.
-As previously stated, gophers and voles are rodents, and as such, can reproduce quite rapidly.
-If you only reduce rodent populations by 60% and do not treat the field again until the following year, they will have had time to repopulate the area to approximately the same level they achieved the prior year.
-Therefore, to obtain long-term reductions in rodent populations and subsequent lower control costs, higher levels of control are needed; given the gopher and voles known propensity for causing damage in alfalfa, a zero-tolerance policy is typically warranted.
-Specific monitoring protocols that can be used for gophers and voles are as follows.
+As previously stated, gophers are rodents, and as such, can reproduce quite rapidly.
+If you only reduce gopher populations by 60% and do not treat the field again until the following year, they will have had time to repopulate the area to approximately the same level they achieved the year before.
+Therefore, to obtain longterm reductions in gopher populations and subsequent lower gopher control costs, higher levels of control are needed; given the gophers known propensity for causing damage in alfalfa, a zerogopher policy is typically warranted.